 – Tim Dempsey, Founder

 More than half of all prisoners are completely abandoned by their families and friends – receiving not even a single visit the whole time they’re locked up.
 At the same time, it is know that visitation improves the rate people succeed after prison by about 30 percent.
-And letters seem to have the same beneficial effect as visitation — preserving social bonds.
+And letters seem to have the same beneficial effect as visitation.

 You don’t need to know anything about prison to make a difference.
-If you know anything about building relationships, you already have what it takes to be of service through Stephen’s Table.
+If you can write a letter and know anything about building relationships, you already have what it takes to be of service through Stephen’s Table.

 Our staff coordinates with the institutions, enrolls the prisoners, connects with their families, and matches them with faith communities.
 This means that you can leave the time-consuming administration behind and concentrate on what’s most important – reaching out to people in prison.
 We also provide training, technical assistance, and ongoing support so you’ll never feel left alone in your work.